MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ### It's Just A Sanity Check

-As great as it would be if this course wasn't just some "placeholder template", I think it's fair that today it just acts as a sanity check to make sure students know how the program works and have seen the different components of a job search.
-Ex: what is a resume, what is a cover letter, what is a SAR statement, etc.
+As great as it would be if this course wasn't just some "placeholder template", I think it's fair that today it just acts as a sanity check to make sure students know how the program works and have seen the different components of a job search: what is a resume, what is a cover letter, what is a SAR statement, etc.

-If you're an incoming student at Carleton and you want a something to compare this course too, I'd say the course is about on par with what Grade 10s in Ontario do as part of their "Career Studies" class.
+If you're an incoming student at Carleton, I'd say the course is comparable to Ontario's Grade 10 ["Career Studies" curriculum](https://www.edu.gov.on.ca/eng/curriculum/secondary/career-studies-grade10.pdf).

 ### Lack Of Tailoring